adriesse/plantpredict-python/docs/example_usage.rst

         number_of_rows=100
     )

-Create the local instance of :py:class:`~plantpredict.PowerPlant` as a new entity in the PlantPredict database.
+Create the local instance of :py:class:`~plantpredict.powerplant.PowerPlant` as a new entity in the PlantPredict database.
 Since the id's of the project and prediction created previously were assigned to the PowerPlant, it will automatically attach to the prediction in PlantPredict.

 .. code-block:: python